javierlara1989/TCG_Server_GO/README.md

 # JWT Authentication Server in Go

-A modular Go server that handles JWT authentication with MariaDB database integration and email verification system, organized in separate packages for better maintainability and production readiness.
+A modular Go server that handles JWT authentication with MariaDB database integration, email verification system, and game user management, organized in separate packages for better maintainability and production readiness.

 ## Features

 - User registration with comprehensive validation
 - **Email verification system** with validation codes
+- **Game user management** with level, experience, and money tracking
 - Login endpoint that receives email and password
 - JWT token generation with expiration (24 hours)
 - Protected endpoint for token validation